 Mrs Ceri-Anne Wiskin

 Joined St Catherine’s in 2016 having taught Chemistry at George Abbot School for 5 years, then at Tomlinscote School for 3 years where she held the position of Head of Chemistry.
 In the final year of her degree she completed research into the synthesis of Penicillin and Taxol.
 At St Catherine’s Ceri is also the Assistant Housemistress of Midleton and is involved in running the Duke of Edinburgh Award Scheme.
-Outside of school, her interests include hill walking, rock climbing and swimming.
+Outside school, her interests include hill walking, rock climbing and swimming.

 Mrs Elaine French-Mowat - Chemistry Technician